MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective.md

 plan, constraints, and learning goals.
 - The project board was organized with the required milestones and basic task cards, as planned.
+- Communication was open and respectful, enabling faster resolution of blockers.
+- We maintained consistent stand-ups that helped sync progress and distribute tasks evenly as possible.

 2.What parts of our plan did not work out?

 - Coordinating schedules across time zones was more difficult than anticipated.
 - Roles were not fully assigned effectively, and not every member was able to contribute to the tasks due to other personal commitments.
+- Some team members, including myself, struggled with balancing individual tasks with team support.

 3.Did you need to add things that weren't in your strategy?